Clive Barnes: Career

 The British writer was known for his "lively and enthusiastic approach to criticism" which contributed to an upswing in dance criticism in New York City media.
-Writing for Variety, Gordon Cox claimed that Barnes "helped nurture the explosion of the form in Gotham in the 1970s."
+Writing for Variety, Gordon Cox said Barnes "helped nurture the explosion of the form in Gotham in the 1970s."
 Regarding television, Barnes once wrote: "It is the first truly democratic culture, the first culture available to everyone and entirely governed by what the people want.
 The most terrifying thing is what people do want."

+Reception

+The Daily Telegraph noted that Barnes sometimes wrote four reviews a day, possibly because New Yorkers were "greedy for his brand of pithy English open-mindedness."
+He was credited with having drawn attention to Nureyev and Baryshnikov, dancers who went on to attain great fame.
+The English writer was particularly good at identifying American talent and introducing artists like George Balanchine and Martha Graham to London audiences.
+In his book on Broadway, The Season: A Candid Look at Broadway, William Goldman called Barnes "the most dangerous, the most crippling critic in modern Broadway history."
+Goldman gave the following reasons for this:

+Personal life and death

+Barnes was married four times, with the first three marriages, to Joyce Tolman in 1947, to Patricia Winkley in 1958, and to Amy Pagnozzi in 1985, ending in divorce; his fourth marriage, to Valerie Taylor, lasted from 2004 until his death.
+He had two children from his second marriage.

+Barnes died from liver cancer at Mount Sinai Hospital in New York City on 19 November 2008.

+Legacy

 Honours

 He was made a Commander of the Order of the British Empire by Queen Elizabeth II in 1975, and appointed a knight of the Order of the Dannebrog in 1972 by Queen Margrethe II of Denmark.

-Marriages

-He was married four times.
-His wives included ballet writer Patricia Winckley, news columnist Amy Pagnozzi, and Royal Ballet dancer Valerie Taylor.

-Death

-He died from liver cancer on November 19, 2008, in New York City, aged 81.